 There's nothing intrinsically malicious with software harvesting spare CPU cycles for stuff; it's just that the code should not hog a machine's resources, and people should be made aware of it and given a chance to opt out.
 The technique has been used for ages – the Great Internet Mersenne Prime Search of 1996 was the first example we could think of.

-In any case, if the Crypto-Loot miner removal is not performed on time, it confronts with the website manager's terms and causes serious computer-related problems to website's visitors.
+In any case, if the Crypto-Loot miner removal is not performed on time, it confronts the website manager's terms and causes serious computer-related problems to the website's visitors.
 Unlimited usage of PC's CPU and GPU resources can manifest in the abnormal PC's behavior:

 - CPU usage perpetually reaches 100%;

 - The overheated cooling system may lead to a complete system crash resulting in data loss;

 The virus is a multi-platform utility compatible with Windows, Linux, and iOS.
 Besides, it can run on desktop PCs, laptops, tablets, and smartphones.
 If you are a website owner and seek to use it for monetization purposes legally, you can do that by signing for the service for free.

 If, however, your antivirus software keeps reporting to you about a stealthy attempt to install Monero miner on your PC, you should remove Crypto-Loot from the system to prevent the PC's resources from leaking.
 For this purpose, you should use a professional anti-malware utility, such as SpyHunter 5Combo Cleaner or Malwarebytes.

 This is a legitimate Monero mining service, which is often misused by hackers to attack unsuspecting PC users

 It's not illegal to mine digital currency on your website by using visitor's CPUs during the web browsing session.
 Staying on the mining-inclined domain from 5 minutes to 2 hours will not cause severe damage to the system.